Arran: ‘Scotland in miniature’

 We sail back to Ulva Ferry pier and return by coach to our hotel in time for dinner.

 Following breakfast we will visit Duart Castle, the 13th century home of the Chief of Clan MacLean.
 We can explore the dungeons, the state rooms and appreciate the strategic position of the castle from the top of the keep.
-Thereafter we will catch the ferry back to Oban and continue our homeward journey, arriving back at our original pick-up points during the evening.
+Thereafter we will take the short ferry crossing from Fishnish to Lochaline and drive through the magnificent mountain scenery of Morvern, before crossing Loch Linnhe by the Corran ferry and continuing our homeward journey via Glen Coe and Loch Lomond, arriving back at our original pick-up points during the evening.

 Included in the price